Standing long jump

+France held national championships at standing long jump and standing high jump for men from 1905 to 1920, and for women from 1917 to 1926.
+Their first standing long jump champions were Henri Jardin (Racing Club de France) 3.04m (9ft 11 3/4in), and Suzanne Liebrard (Fémina Sports) 2.215m (7ft 3in).

 When indoor arenas were built, the standing long jump began to disappear as an event.
 Today, Norway is the only country where the standing long jump is a national championship event.
-The Norwegian Championships in Standing Jumps (long jump and high jump) has been held in Stange every winter since 1995.
+The Norwegian Championships in Standing Jumps (long jump and high jump) has been held at the Norwegian Indoor Athletics Championships every winter since 1995.

-The standing long jump is also one of the events at the NFL combine, it was one of the standardized test events as part of the President's Award on Physical Fitness, as well as the physical fitness test that officer cadets must complete at the Royal Military College of Canada and the United States Air Force Academy.
+The standing long jump is also one of the events at the NFL Combine, it was one of the standardized test events as part of the President's Award on Physical Fitness, as well as the physical fitness test that officer cadets must complete at the Royal Military College of Canada and the United States Air Force Academy.
 In the Brazilian police forces, a minimum performance in a standing long jump test is required to join the Federal Police (2.14 m for men 1.66 m for women) and the Federal Highway Police (2.00 m for men 1.60 m for women).